 - How can I establish rapport with the audience?

-- What strategies can I employ to influence the readers and persuade them to act on the lines that I suggest?
+- What strategies can I employ to influence the readers and persuade them to act on my suggested lines?

 This is the third phase in the pre-writing stage of writing.
 Good content is the essence of good writing.
 Therefore, collecting appropriate content is of utmost importance.
 Let us try to understand some of the methods and techniques commonly used by writers.

-- Brainstorming: This is a technique to generate multiple ideas, usually through intensive and freewheeling group discussions.
-The brainstorming session does not involve any analysis or criticism or discussion of ideas.
+- Brainstorming: This technique generates multiple ideas, usually through intensive and freewheeling group discussions.
+The brainstorming session does not involve any analysis cr, criticism, or discussion of ideas.

-- Using WH questions: These are question words that we use in everyday situations to get information.
+- Using WH questions: These are question words we employ to get information in everyday situations.
 Using WH questions can also be a technique or method used to generate more ideas and to get a better picture of the topic.

-- Clubbing or Clustering: Clustering helps you explore ideas as they occur to you.
+- Clubbing or Clustering: Clustering helps you explore ideas as they occur.
 A cluster is a collection of similar objects.
 We use this technique to organise ideas that have some connection in a group.

-- Mind mapping: Mind mapping is a powerful graphic technique used to capture your thoughts.
-Along with brainstorming, it is a crucial phase. in certain kinds of analytical writing.
-It is used to generate visualise structure and classify ideas in the form of a diagram.
+- Mind mapping: Mind mapping is a powerful graphic technique to capture your thoughts.
+Along with brainstorming, it is a crucial phase in certain kinds of analytical writing.
+It is used to visualise structure and classify ideas as a diagram.

 - Research: Effective research lays the foundation for a good piece of writing.
-Once you have put together the main ideas that go into your written text, you may need more detailed and authentic information to expand your arguments and to come up with fresh ideas.
+Once you have put the main ideas into your written text, you may need more detailed and authentic information to expand your arguments and develop fresh ideas.

-- Note making: It is an essential tool when you attempt any kind of writing.
-Note making is preparing our brief notes for a writing task based on the notes we have already prepared from a book we have read or a lecture we have listened to.
-Note making helps us form our understanding of the topic we are trying to learn or write about.
+- Note-making: It is an essential tool when you attempt any writing.
+Note-making is preparing our brief notes for a writing task based on the notes we have already qualified from a book or a lecture we have listened to.
+Note-taking helps us form our understanding of the topic we are trying to learn or write about.

 Structuring and organising ideas

-The next step is to organise the ideas and content which you have collected by your plan.
-That is, you classify and categorise the information you have gathered through brainstorming, googling, reading and other methods.
+The next step is to organise the ideas and content you have collected from your plan.
+You classify and categorise the information gathered through brainstorming, googling, reading and other methods.